 The custodial duties in Italy are allocated and divided by the court in the manner deemed most appropriate and in the best interests of the child..
 Articles of the Civil Code regulate matters of child custody.
 After separation or divorce, the minor has the right to maintain a continuous relationship to each parent and to receive schooling, education, care etc. from both parents

 During both the judicial separation and the divorce proceedings, the judge will determine which spouse will have custody of the children, if any, and establish the type and amount of support the other spouse will provide.
 Italian law provides three types of child custody in this country, namely:

 At any time after the separation, the spouses may request a review of the conditions on which the separation was granted, especially in regard to the exercise of parental authority, amount and type of child support.
 Spousal support may also be sought if the spouse seeking support was not at fault for the separation and has no means or insufficient means for his or her support.

 Children must be maintained until they become financially independent and, although there is no age limit for financial independence, usually the standard test applied by the Italian Family Courts is when the child reaches the age of 26 in case of University studies.
 The average child support is equivalent to 25% of the annual income per child

 The key factors that courts consider when awarding child custody to parents are as follows:

-The matrimonial home is allocated to the parent who also retain custody of the children until they become independent but full ownership of the family home will be transferred to the original owner as soon as the children become independent.
-Alternatively, if the matrimonial home is jointly owned, after the children become independent, it is normally sold and the proceeds shared between the spouses.
+The matrimonial home is allocated to the parent who also retains custody of the children until they become independent but full ownership of the family home will be transferred to the original owner (if the non-custodial parent bought the matrimonial home) as soon as the children become independent.
+Alternatively, if the matrimonial home is jointly owned after the children become independent, it is normally sold and the proceeds shared between the spouses.